-Create a profile in OrgSync using your UC Davis login and password to get the best experience using the site.
-Once you are logged in you can send messages directly to the leaders of organizations you are interested in learning more about.
+Create a profile in OrgSync using your UC Davis login ID and password to get the best experience using the site.
+Once you are logged in, you can send messages directly to the leaders of organizations you are interested in learning more about.

 Contact student organizations you are interested in learning more about

-Once you have identified a student organization you might be interested in, contact a member of the organization to learn more.
-On the Student Org Search Tool a Primary Contact is listed for each organization.
-Click on the name of an organization and a new window will appear with contact information for the group.
+Once you have identified a student organization you might be interested in, contact a member to learn more.
+On the Student Org Search Tool, a Primary Contact is listed for each student organization.
+Click on the name of a student org to check them out on AggieLife.
+Use the Contact button/tool to reach out.

-In your message, introduce yourself and share that you are interested in learning more about the organization.
-Ask if there are any upcoming meetings or events you might be able to attend to meet the members and learn about the organization.
-Most organizations are always looking for new members, so they will be excited that you are interested in their group!
+In your message, introduce yourself and share that you are interested in learning more about the student org.
+Ask if there are any upcoming meetings or events you might be able to attend to meet the members and learn about the student org.
+Most student orgs are always looking for new members, so they will be excited that you are interested in them!

 Attend a student organization meeting or event

-The best way to find out if an RSO is a good fit for you is to spend time interacting with and getting to know the members.
-Most organizations have open meetings, so prospective members like you are welcome to attend a meeting without the obligation of joining.
-Ask the organization about attending a meeting just to check it out!
-Attending an event sponsored by the organization is another great way to interact with members and determine if the organization is a good fit.
+The best way to find out if a student org is a good fit for you is to spend time interacting with and getting to know the members.
+Most student organizations have open meetings, so prospective members like you are welcome to attend a meeting without the obligation of joining.
+Ask the student organization about attending a meeting just to check it out!
+Attending an event sponsored by the student organization is another great way to interact with members and determine if it is a good fit.

 Discuss membership opportunities and expectations